 As someone who continues to manage projects in a monorepo format, I often ask: why isn't better tooling available?
 Some hypotheses.

 - Current monorepo tooling built at Google, Twitter, Microsoft, Facebook, etc., is too specific to each company's infrastructure and organizational structure.
 On the flip side, this suggests a high level of vendor lock-in for potential builders.

 - The network effects of git/GitHub are too significant at this point.
 Version control may be path-dependent and needs considerable activation energy to change.
+What comes after git?

 - Monorepos (as conceived today) need too much additional tooling – build tools, language support, and CI/CD pipeline design.
 Building a complete DevOps platform from the ground up is difficult.

 - The opportunity has passed for monorepos as a product.
 Airbnb, Uber, and Lyft each built out a machine learning platform.
 However, as developers left those companies to start companies around them, they have found it hard to sell to other companies – large ones already have a platform, and small ones don't have that pain point.
 Monorepo tooling may be the same.

 - Monorepos are closely tied to package manager design.
 Package managers have significant network effects and terrible economics.